Sociology, M.S. and Law, J.D. Dual Degree

 Careers

-Graduates of this program enjoy an increased number of job opportunities in federal and state law enforcement, corrections and judicial positions and are more competitive in the job market compared to graduates with only one of the degrees.
-Further, graduates find their education useful as social entrepreneurs applying their legal, administrative and research knowledge in policy areas from mental health, economic development and environmental sustainability to issues of civil rights, immigration, international human rights and employment discrimination.
+Graduates of this program enjoy more job opportunities in federal and state law enforcement, corrections, and judicial positions and are more competitive in the job market than graduates with only one of the degrees.
+Further, graduates find their education useful as social entrepreneurs applying their legal, administrative and research knowledge in policy areas from mental health, economic development and environmental sustainability to civil rights, immigration, international human rights and employment discrimination.

 Graduates can pursue careers as nonprofit administrators, policy analysts, program evaluators or directors, market research analysts, policymakers, etc. Graduates may also choose to practice at specialized law firms and incorporate pro bono work into their caseload or consider pursuing judiciary service.